Simon-at-Ely/OlfactoryBulbMitralCell/README.md

 Area to develop a community olfactory bulb model implemented in Neuron using neuroConstruct

-Discussion of project can be found here:
+Discussion of the project can be found here:

 https://github.com/Simon-at-Ely/OlfactoryBulbMitralCell/issues/7